vaibz12/WORKOUT-BUDDY/README.md

-Workout Buddy
+Workout Vault

 Manage workouts using this app!

 This is a MERN stack application that includes a Node.js backend and a React frontend.
 Users can add, delete, and manage workouts efficiently.

 This project was built following a tutorial by Net Ninja.

 🚀 Setup Instructions

 1️⃣ Install Dependencies

 Before running the project, ensure that all necessary Node modules are installed.

 Run the following command in both the frontend and backend directories:

-npm install
+`npm install`

 2️⃣ Backend Configuration

 Create a .env file inside the backend folder with the following format:

 `PORT=4000`
 `MONGOURI=mongodb+srv://{user-id}:{password}@{domain}`

 Replace {user-id}, {password}, and {domain} with your actual MongoDB Atlas connection details.

 🎯 Running the Application

-Open two separate terminals and run the following commands:
+Open two separate terminals and run the following commands

 Start the Backend

 ` cd backend `
 `npm run dev`

 Start the Frontend

 `cd frontend`
 `npm start`

 🛠 Technologies Used

 MongoDB - NoSQL Database